 Skip to main content

 You control when and where to present studies inside your app.
+For the concepts behind this, see About presenting studies.

 Basic usage